aryannaf/animal-guardian/README.md

 5. Type `npx node index.js` and make sure the server is running

+6. Ensure the PORT you chose matches the client-side PORT for the API URLs

-6. In the client-side command line, type `npm start` to launch the application
+7. In the client-side command line, type `npm start` to launch the application